Cueria Law Firm, LLC

 Especially during and following the COVID-19 pandemic, the use of these services spiked with many restaurants closing their doors for dining-in service and now, food delivery driver accidents are drastically increasing.

 However, by increasing the number of drivers on the roads, there are more risks carried when sharing the roads with these drivers, or even working as a driver yourself.

-When determining liability in an accident with a food delivery driver, it is important to note that most delivery drivers are considered independent contractors by the companies they work for.
-This means that the drivers are not classified employees under the law which allows the companies they work for to avoid liability when accidents occur.
+When determining liability in food delivery driver accidents, it is important to note that most delivery drivers are considered independent contractors by the companies they work for.
+This means that the drivers are not classified as employees under the law which allows the companies they work for to avoid liability when food delivery driver accidents occur.
 Thus, drivers are required to provide their own personal insurance.

 Portier LLC, a subsidiary of Uber, is the entity that provides car insurance to Uber Eats drivers.
 Uber Eats insurance operates under a similar scheme as Uber used for ridesharing which varies depending upon which step of the delivery process they are in at the time of the accident.
 The coverage is summarized below:

 Thus, in Louisiana, this last category of coverage would not apply because Louisiana drivers are required to carry at least coverage of at least $15,000 for bodily injury or death of one person in an accident caused by the driver of the insured vehicle, $30,000 for total bodily injury or death liability in an accident caused by the driver of the insured vehicle, and $25,000 for property damage per accident caused by the driver of the insured vehicle.